AbemKW/EXAIM-MedGemma-Impact/README.md

 - **LLM-powered event-driven summarization:** The buffer uses an LLM to intelligently decide when to trigger summarization based on trace content, not just a static threshold.
 Summarization triggers when thoughts complete, topics change, or sufficient context accumulates.
 - **Multi-agent support:** Traces are tagged by agent ID and summarized in context, allowing multiple specialized agents to contribute to a single reasoning workflow.
-- **Streaming token support:** `TokenGate` provides intelligent chunking of streaming tokens with configurable thresholds, boundary detection, and timeout mechanisms.
+- **Streaming token support:** `TokenGate` provides intelligent chunking of streaming tokens with configurable word thresholds (whitespace-delimited), boundary detection, and timeout mechanisms.
 - **Structured summaries:** Summaries are generated as structured `AgentSummary` objects with fields optimized for medical reasoning:
   - `agents`: List of agent IDs involved
   - `action`: Brief action statement (max 100 chars)